 There are times we find ourselves in situations that we need to keep our phone in Silent Mode, for example, in a meeting, a seminar, or an important event.
 But some calls cannot be missed, the ones from family members, for instance.

 Wouldn’t it be great if you could keep your iPhone on silent but have it ring only for selected individuals or a special group?

-1. Create a Group in Contacts
+Step 2.
+Create a new group in Contacts

-On the ‘Do Not Disturb’ page, tap on ‘Allow Calls From’ and choose the group you want notifications to come in for, regardless of the Silent Mode being on.
+Go to Settings > Do Not Disturb, tap on "Allow Calls From" and choose the group you want receive notifications, regardless if Silent Mode being turned on.

 You can only allow calls from one group.
 In this case, we will select the Family Group.